michaelfranzl/sanitize-dom/README.md

 Recursive sanitizer/filter for [WHATWG DOM](https://dom.spec.whatwg.org)s.
 Flexible use cases with convenient configuration options.
 More complex filtering can be implemented via filters (callback functions).

-This project is similar to [sanitize-html](https://github.com/punkave/sanitize-html) but works with the bare-metal DOM API rather than with HTML strings.
-Because it leverages the browser's own HTML parsing, it has no dependencies and a very small footprint.
-It is not limited to browsers when using an WHATWG DOM implementation like [jsdom](https://github.com/tmpvar/jsdom).
+This project is similar to [sanitize-html](https://github.com/punkave/sanitize-html) but works with a bare-metal DOM API rather than with HTML strings.
+Because it leverages the browser's own HTML parsing, it has no dependencies and a very small footprint (only 7 kilobytes).
+It is not limited to browsers when using a WHATWG DOM implementation like [jsdom](https://github.com/tmpvar/jsdom).

-Read the extensive [test cases](tests/test.js) to see how sanitize-dom can be useful.
+The [test file](tests/test.js) describes usage and features.

-Run tests with
+Run tests:

     npm test

-Run code coverage test with
+Run code coverage:

     npm run coverage

+Regenerate distribution files (`dist/sanitize-dom.umd.min.js` and `dist/sanitize-dom.umd.min.js.map`):

+    gulp build

+Generate `README.md` with API documentation parsed from `jsdoc` sources:

+    gulp readme

 # API Reference